zangloo/tbr/README.md

 ## About

-`tbr` is a simple e-book reader in terminal.By now, support txt, html and epub.
+`tbr` is a simple e-book reader in terminal and gui(egui).By now, support txt, html, haodoo and epub.

 ## Build